SIUE-ITS/cluster-docs/docs/user_guides/yearly-project-renewal.md

 # Yearly Project Renewal

-PIs are required to update their project information yearly in order to maintain active accounts at the SIUE.
+PIs are required to update their project information yearly in order to maintain active accounts at SIUE.
 This is a short but extremely important process.

 Once a year, we ask that you: